AriFordsham/GHCWiki/burning-bridges-slowly.md

 > ```wiki
 >         foldr :: IsList l => (Item l->b->b) -> b -> l -> b
 > ```

+## Q4

+The operations themselves (listed below) seem to miss some operations that could be generalised (isPrefixOf, scanl, findIndex), and some contexts still use Monad when they could be adjusted to Applicative (sequence_).
+We suspect there will be additional generalisations in the next version of the base library.

 ## Raw diff of changes to base from 7.8 to 7.10